 How to set the Fiddler proxy for terminal apps

 |Product Version||1.0.0 and above|

 |3rd-party tools||macOS Terminal, iTerm2, Command Prompt, Bash|

 Terminal applications on macOS like the Terminal, iTerm2, Command Prompt (Windows) are capable of executing HTTP and HTTPS requests thought 3rd-party tools like CURL.
 However, in the common case, these terminals won't use the system proxy.
 For Fiddler Everywhere to capture traffic that passes through them, they need to set the Fiddler Everywhere proxy explicitly.
-To achieve that, we could use the export command (macOS and Linux) or the set command (for Windows).
+To achieve that, you can use the export command (macOS and Linux) or the set command (for Windows).

 export http_proxy=127.0.0.1:8866 export https_proxy=127.0.0.1:8866

-Once the Fiddler Everywhere proxy is set, we could immediately capture traffic through the terminal application.
+Once the Fiddler Everywhere proxy is set, you can immediately capture traffic through the terminal application.

-Example for requesting while using curl via iTerm2 and intercepting the traffic in Fiddler Everywhere
+Example for requesting while using curl through iTerm2 and intercepting the traffic in Fiddler Everywhere

 The export command makes a variable that will be included in a child process environment.
 It does not affect other already-existing settings.

-Once our debugging with Fiddler Everywhere is done, we could reset the current environment's proxy by merely removing the Fiddler Everywhere proxy variables.
-To achieve that, we could use the unset command on macOS and Linux.
-On Windows, we need to set an empty string (as there is no unset command)
+Once our debugging with Fiddler Everywhere is done, reset the current environment's proxy by merely removing the Fiddler Everywhere proxy variables.
+To achieve that, you can use the unset command on macOS and Linux.
+On Windows, you need to set an empty string.

 unset http_proxy unset https_proxy